thunlp/MNRE/README.md

 If you use the code, please cite the following paper:

-[Lin et al., 2017] Yankai Lin, Shiqi Shen, Zhiyuan Liu, and Maosong Sun.
+[Lin et al., 2017] Yankai Lin, Zhiyuan Liu, and Maosong Sun.
 Neural Relation Extraction with Multi-lingual Attention.
 In Proceedings of ACL.[[pdf]](http://thunlp.org/~lyk/publications/acl2017_mnre.pdf)

 Reference
 ==========